 - 3.19.
 The Neighbourhood Development Plan (NP) has been designed to closely follow, and be in conformity with, the adopted LP.
-As a consequence of this, the NP is based on the development provisions of the LP. - 3.20.
+As a consequence of this, the NP is based on the employment provisions of the LP. - 3.20.
 The settlement boundaries in the NP are closely aligned to those defined in the LP.
 These reflect the strategic growth options in the LP.

-4. PROPOSED AMENDMENTS TO THE WORDING OF PS20B
+4. PROPOSED AMENDMENTS TO THE WORDING OF PS20A

 - 4.1.
-Subject to amending the typological errors noted above, site PS20b has been identified in the LPR as a site for potential development for employment, canal and open space.
-The use of the site for development is supported by Ecotricity, however, it is contended there should be additional uses incorporated as part of the allocation; in particular residential, sports training facilities and retail uses.
-Such a mixed use allocation would better fit the sustainable development objectives noted above, in a manner that only mixed uses truly can. - 4.2.
-The utilisation of this 23ha site for those proposed uses, alongside the identified employment and open space provision, would comply with all layers of planning policy including the NPPF, LP, SEP and NP. - 4.3.
-As such the wording of PS20b should be revised to read;
+Subject to typological changes (as noted above) amending the site uses, site PS20a has been identified in the LPR as a site for potential development for stadium and community use.
+The use of the site for a stadium use is supported by Ecotricity.
+However, it is contended that the additional complementary uses at the site ought to be for a mix of uses including employment, retail and housing, rather than 'community use'. - 4.2.
+It is clear from the above that the use of this site for a mix of uses, alongside the identified stadium use, would comply with all layers of planning policy including the NPPF, LP, SEP and NP. - 4.3.
+It is considered that there is a lack of evidence of need for additional community uses at this location, given its close proximity to Stonehouse which has a number of existing community uses including Stonehouse Community Centre, Stonehouse Town Hall, and a variety and number of religious and recreation land uses. - 4.4.
+As such the wording of PS20a should be revised to read;